 The verified eyewitness testimony theory can reasonably explain this fact without liability.

-Fact #2: The gospels were written in Greek and 1st century Jews spoke Aramaic
+Fact #2: The gospels were written in Koine Greek and 1st century Jews primarily spoke Aramaic

 Evidence Explanation: